ColbyRosnerCMIS202/ScheduleBuilder/README.md

 # Schedule-Builder
-Code committed is under Java/com.example.asiancafe/
+Code committed is under Src/Main --->  Java ----> com.example.asiancafe

 The users of the software would be me because I am a manager, and my boss.
 The software would automate a schedule builder function that are manually inputted by me and my boss..
 This software would be used daily and weekly at my place of work